raysplaceinspace/astroblast.easel.games/readme.md

 # About Easel

-Easel is a 2D game programming language with multiplayer baked in.
+Easel is a 2D game programming language that makes multiplayer as easy as singleplayer.
-Make shareable little games and learn to code, the fun way!
+Whether you are a beginner or expert coder, you'll love making games with Easel!
-To learn more about Easel, go to https://easel.games.
+Are you completely new to Easel?
+Try our Quickstart tutorial at https://easel.games.